 Meet Mr. Amante

 Mike Amante has worked for the New Hartford Central School District since 1997.
 During that time, he has taught a variety of technology and business courses as part of the Occupational Education department at both Perry Junior High School as well as the Senior High School.
-He currently teaches Design & Drawing for Production (DDP) and Computer Applications at Perry Junior High as well as Emerging Technologies at the Senior High School.
+He currently teaches Computer Applications at Perry Junior High as well as PLTW AP Computer Science Principles at the Senior High School.
 Mr. Amante also wears another hat as part of his job duties.
 In addition to his daily classroom instruction, Mr. Amante serves as the district's Technology Integration Specialist, a position called a "teacher on special assignment".
 As part of this position, Mr. Amante works with teachers and students in all subject areas and grade levels across the school district to integrate technology into their classroom studies.
 This part of his job brings Mr. Amante into contact with students and teachers throughout New Hartford so he can teach them how to use new technologies in new and exciting ways.